bemihir001/treasure_hunt/README.md

 # treasure_hunt
-Treasure hunt which is designed to compete the challenegs for the engineer's day.
+Treasure hunt which is designed to compete the challenges for the engineer's day.